zulip/zulip/templates/zerver/help/status-and-availability.md

 {end_tabs}

-Note that because this setting works by making your availability to updating, you'll still appear to other users as active for a few minutes after disabling updates to your availability.
+Note that because this setting works by making your availability stop updating, you'll still appear to other users as active for a few minutes after disabling updates to your availability.